theramiyer/blog/content/post/2021/are-we-an-independent-state.md

 This is a big one.

 But an analogy first.
 At work, we build a solution that builds servers.
-This solution is some six or seven repositories of code.
-That is tens of thousands of lines of code.
+This solution is some tens of thousands of lines of code.
 And when something breaks, we get alerted of failures.

-When we have to look into a small issue in such a large code base, we start by focusing on one aspect at a time.
+When we have to look into an issue in such a large code base, we start by focusing on one aspect at a time.

 The history of modern India is also prohibitively complex (which explains why so little of us know enough about it).
 To top it off, we have political narratives overshadowing it from all sides.
 At one point, we get confused: where do we even start when this is so overwhelming?!

 ## The East India Company becomes greedy

 We all know that the Europeans came to India in search of spices, primarily.
 This is how the East India Company came in.
 They came to India in the 1600s.
 This was the time the Mughals ruled most of the present-day India and Pakistan.
 Marathas were emerging.
 By about 1700, the British had established ports along the coast of India.
 In the first couple decades of the 18th Century, the Mughal Empire had started shrinking.
 By mid-18th-Century, the Marathas had taken over most of the present-day Maharashtra, Madhya Pradesh, Gujarat, Rajasthan, some of the present-day West Bengal, and the entire Hindi belt.
+Here is a nice video about this period:

+{{< youtube QN41DJLQmPk 611 643 >}}

-1757 is when the East India Company acquired territory.
-The Battle of Plassey was the turning point.
+1757 is when the East India Company acquired territory.{{< sidenote plassey >}}Memoirs of the Revolution in Bengal, Anno Domini 1757 ([World Digital Library](https://www.wdl.org/en/item/2384/)){{< /sidenote >}} The Battle of Plassey was the turning point.
 The East India Company's army defeated the Nawab of Bengal, and captured the territory.
 By 1801, the British EIC had established the Madras Presidency.
 By 1818, the British EIC had captured the entire modern-day India, except the territory controlled by the Sikh Empire, the territory of the Nawab of Sindh and the territory under the Durrani Empire.
 The Sikh Empire captured Jammu by 1823, which they lost to the British EIC by 1846.
 By 1849, the EIC controlled the entire Indian subcontinent.

 ## The Sepoy Mutiny

 Mr V. D. Savarkar describe the 1857 Sepoy Mutiny as the "First War of Independence".
-Karl Marx (and this is interesting) called it a national revolt.
+Karl Marx called it a national revolt.
 Ms Ranaut calls the mutiny a nationalist movement, says the right wing arose.
 But what right wing?
 Who was the right wing?
 We had no wings at the time.
-This was 1857.

 Here is a gist of who participated in the rebellion: